 Another important thing to take into consideration is that Alice Springs Airport is a five hour drive from Uluru.
 So unless you want a long and very expensive transfer to your hotel in Uluru, do not fly into here!

 Once there, do make the effort to wake up for sunrise.
 You’ll be amazed by the terracotta-coloured rock bathed in flaming red.
 At sunset, Uluru glows with blue and purple hues as the sun disappears under the horizon, it is honestly one of the most stunning things we have ever seen.

 2. Scuba Dive or Snorkel on the Great Barrier Reef

-The Great Barrier Reef has some of the finest and most exotic marine life in the world.
+Probably the one of the top things to see and do in Australia is the Great Barrier Reef.
+It has some of the finest and most exotic marine life in the world.
 It is also the worlds largest and most extensive coral reef system extending from Bundaberg in the south all the way to Cape York in the north.
 There are over 600 different types of coral, 1,625 different varieties of fish and 133 types of shark living amongst the reef system, now that’s a lot!
 If you visit during June and July you can expect to swim with Dwarf Minke Whales, which is absolutely unforgettable!

 3. Take a 4×4 onto Fraser Island

 You can purchase an organised tour that will take you around the main sites of the island, however this is quite expensive and restrictive.
 We would suggest buying a permit for your vehicle and campsite, and stay overnight on the island.
 Make sure you do purchase a permit, as the ranges will check and will not sell you one if you forgot.

 Fraser Island is the worlds largest sand island and an area of remarkable natural beauty.
 It was listed as a World Heritage Area in 1992.
 Make sure to visit: